SIMLabHAW/SIMLab-Emergency-Simulator/README.md

 ### Potential Changes and Features for Future Versions

 Many of the already implemented features are listed on a <a href="https://docs.google.com/spreadsheets/d/1kEWTkjUGEv1Msgwj1EuNwlg2URnYAXst4ZItrPl_gXs/edit?usp=sharing" target="_blank"> GoogleSpreadsheet</a>.
-However, there are more general ideas to further improve the Application and the Codebase:
+However, there are more general ideas to further improve the Usability, Application and Codebase:

-#### Website
+#### Usability
 - Create an *easy to navigate* website containing the wiki, pictures and other media.

-#### Installation
 - Evaluate the possibility of creating an installer for improved usability.

-#### Localization
 - Create a localized (e.g. german) version.

 #### Application Features
+- Implement a *storyboard* for preconfiguring szenario paths.
 - Simulate baseline drift instead of flat curves.
-- Implement a *storyboard* for preconfiguring szenario paths.
 - Implement the calculation and visualization of a 12-channel ECG.
 - Improve *in-training*-documentation of parameter changes and trainee reactions.
 - Generate statistical evaluaiton of the trainee reactivity.